 Analysis of forms of reasoning, use of evidence, and style and development of argument, with an emphasis on the relationship between the argument field (law, business, science, politics, etc.) and the different standards for reasoning and evidence.
-Students will analyze actual arguments and will construct their own arguments.
-Credits: 3(3-0) Offered fall, odd years
+Students will analyze actual arguments and will con-